plumed-tutorials/plumed-tutorials/contribute.md

 * __URL:__ the location of the zipped archive containing your lesson
 * __Keywords:__ keywords describing the lesson
 * __Instructors:__ your name/s
+* __Publication:__ the DOI identifying the paper related to this lesson.
+If the work is not published or available on a preprint server, please type *"unpublished"*
 * __Contact:__ the name of a contact person to communicate with the coordinators of the PLUMED consortium
 * __Contact email:__ the email of the contact person
 * __Comments (optional):__ comments related to the submission or feedback on existing tutorials